Descriptive Statistics > Cartesian Plane

 Cartesian Plane Quadrants

-The picture above shows the position of a point in the third quadrant which is identified by the ordered pair (-1,-2).
-The first number in the set of ordered numbers listed (-1) is where the point is on the x-axis.
+In this instance, the first number in the set of ordered numbers listed (-1) is where the point is on the x-axis.
 In other words, the point is one space to the left of zero.
 The second number (-2) is where the point is on the y-axis.
 In other words, the point is two spaces below zero.

 Ordinate and Abscissa Definition